 It is focused on the two main pillars of the semantic interoperability: data structures and controlled vocabularies (including entities such as institutions, geographic names, etc).
 Following this methodology, we have analyzed the metadata and ontologies used in the wheat research data community, present in the survey, describing its semantic interoperability.
 The main objective is to assess the level of compatibility and harmonization of data.

-2. Data analysis and its semantic interoperability
+2. Data analysis and semantic interoperability

 Two different types of information have been analyzed from the “Analysis of survey: data standards in the wheat research community wheat data interoperability WG” (RDA, 2014): data structures and controlled vocabularies.